iraf-community/iraf-community.github.io/x11iraf.md

     $ sudo apt install libxaw7-dev libxmu-dev xaw3dg-dev libxpm-dev
     $ sudo apt install iraf-dev

-On MacOS X, you need to have the XCode tools installed.
+On MacOS X (both Intel and ARM systems work), you need to have the XCode tools installed.
 If you haven't, you can install them with:

     $ xcode-select --install